1000 E University Ave

 Available to exceptionally able graduating high school seniors who are U.S. citizens or nationals, regardless of which college they plan to attend.
 Applications are available from high school guidance offices.
 The award is worth $1,500.
 For more information, contact your state Department of Education.
 In Wyoming, call 307-721-1945, Julie Magee.

 Available to residents of Wyoming who are graduating from high school.
 Awards are generally for the amount of tuition and fees at UW or at a Wyoming community college.
 Application should be made directly to the Board of County Commissioners in the applicant's county of residence.
+Requires full time enrollment at University of Wyoming or one of the Wyoming Community College.

 Paul Douglas Teacher Scholarship Program.
 These awards are currently not available for Wyoming high school graduates although graduates in other states may contact their high school counselors for information.